jar398/psyche/master-toc-project.md

   on Ent Club web site)
 * useful for any kind of corpus analysis anyone might want to do (species or genus index, species descriptions, localities, etc.)

+It appears HathiTrust has full text on line, hmm...